syncfusion-content/flutter-docs/Flutter/radial-gauge/radial-gauge-title.md

 ---
 layout: post
 title: Syncfusion Flutter Gauge Title
-description: Learn how to add chart title and customize its appearance in the Flutter Charts.
+description: Learn how to add gauge title and customize its appearance in the Flutter Charts.
 platform: flutter
-control: Chart
+control: SfRadialGauge
 documentation: ug
 ---